kevinfaveri/vue-twemoji-picker/docs/index.md

       content="Compact emoji datasets which can be added on demand per category which guarantees a really fast rendering." />
     <ChildBlock
       title="Advanced Features 🔎"
-      content="Search, recently used, and optional textarea component for easily integration into apps." />
+      content="Search, recently used, and a custom textarea component which includes emoji rendering right out of the box." />
     <ChildBlock
       title="Inclusive 💕"
       content="Support emoji variations: skin tones, hair color and diversity." />